afiatamanna06/afiatamanna06/README.md

 > Undergraduate student @ University of Dhaka <br/>
 > Aspiring Software engineer <br/>
-> OpenSource enthusiast, web development enthusiast
+> OpenSource enthusiast, web development enthusiast <br/>
-I love to develop web applications using html,css,javascript .
+I love to develop web applications using html,css,javascript.
 Currently pursuing Computer Science and Engineering degree at University of Dhaka.
 I love talking about things i am passionate about which is mostly anything interesting

 ### Things you should know